ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 }
 ```

-This action describes an event triggered from a user clicking a login button from the login page to attempt to authenticate ta user.
+This action describes an event triggered by a user clicking a login button from the login page to attempt to authenticate a user.
 The `payload` contains the username and password provided from the login page.

 ## Writing actions